apptailors/android-pin-block-test-template/README.md

 4. The application should support config-changes gracefully

-5. Bonus points use generate a [ISO-3 (Format 3)](https://www.eftlab.com/knowledge-base/261-complete-list-of-pin-blocks-in-payments/) PIN Block (using a hardcoded PAN of `1111222233334444`) instead of ISO-1.
+5. Bonus points - generate a [ISO-3 (Format 3)](https://www.eftlab.com/knowledge-base/261-complete-list-of-pin-blocks-in-payments/) PIN Block (using a hardcoded PAN of `1111222233334444`) instead of ISO-1.
 ## Useful code (for ISO-3 PIN Block only)

  ```